 Thank you so much Julie for the inspiration!

 4. Winter Caprese Salad with Caramelized Squash (Get Inspired Everyday)

-Keyword here is squash.
-Squash?
-Absolutely.
 Oven roasted delicata squash.
 Add to that some spinach, balsamic vinegar and basil.
 Fresh mozzarella, pepper and salt.
-Now that’s some powerful stuff right here!
+Now that is some powerful stuff right here!
 I can totally see this roasted pumpkin caprese salad as a starter in the upcoming autumn months.
 This recipe is downright genius.
-Totally blows me away.
-Thanks Kari!
+It totally blows me away.

 5. Caprese Salad with Prosciutto & Arugula (For The Feast)

 And we are on a caprese roll here!